Al-Hujariah: History

 Al-Maʿafir is a Himyarite tribe.
 Al-Maʿafir region is mentioned in Greek sources as Mapharitis.
-According to Greek sources, the capital of Al-Maʿafir was Sawe (Σαυή) modern day Sawwa (السواء).
+According to Greek sources, the capital of Al-Maʿafir was Sawe (Σαυή), or modern-day Sawwa (السواء).

 Ancient history

 7th century BCE Sabaean campaign

 Al-Maʿafir region appears in many ancient South Arabian inscriptions.
 The oldest known inscription that mentions al-Maʿafir dates back to the seventh century BCE.
 The inscription is part of an inscription called Naqsh an-Nasr or Inscription of Victory (RES 3945).
-The inscription describes Karib'il Watar attack on the cities of al-Maʿafir during his campaign against Awsan.
-Karib'il Watar destroyed and burned the cities of al-Maʿafir, he killed 3000 and took 8000 prisoners.
+The inscription describes Karib'il Watar's attack on the cities of al-Maʿafir during his campaign against Awsan.
+Karib'il Watar destroyed and burned the cities of al-Maʿafir, killing 3,000 and taking 8,000 prisoners.

 The city of Sawa was mentioned seven times in an inscription that dates back to the time of Il Sharh Yahdhib and Yazl Bayan.
-Another city of al-Maʿafir called Dhabhan Dhi Hamram was also mentioned in the South Arabian inscriptions.
+Another city in al-Maʿafir region, Dhabhan Dhi Hamram, was also mentioned in the South Arabian inscriptions.
 In a Qatabanic inscription that is known as Naqsh al-ʿUd (RES 3858), the city of Dhabhan Dhi Hamram was mentioned next to other cities, Sabir, Salman, Hamir and Hajran and a people called people of Azaz were mentioned as inhabitants of the region.
-The city Dhabhan Dhi Hamram is located in today's Mawiah and Khusha.
+Dhabhan Dhi Hamram is located in today's Mawiah and Khusha.
 Another city called Dhabhan Dhi Qashram is mentioned in South Arabian inscriptions and is located in today's Dhabhan sub-district.

 The inscription of Samaʿ that is dated to the third century CE mentions the tribe of al-ʿArooq which is located in the al-Maʿafir region and their Himyarite king Shamar Yaḥamid.
 Another tribe and a city called al-Mashawilah that are located in the al-Maʿafir region mentioned in many inscriptions.
 One of the inscriptions says that the Himyarite king Dhamar Ali Yahbour the first sent one of his soldiers named Mabhal to spy on "Hajram Maswalam".

-Center of the Zurayid ramp state

-Dhubhan, Dimloa, Yumain & Munif were listed among the last citadels surrendered by the Zurayids to the Ayyubids in 1193.

-Trade with Azania

-Mofarite Merchants were historically the sole mercantile class in Azania, the prolonged presence & admixture with locals since ancient times is best represented in the Swahili language.

-Invention of Coffee

-Muhammad Ibn Said Al Dhobhani a 15th-century Sufi Imam, who traded goods between Yemen & Ethiopia, introduced the first coffee beans to Yemen.
-Within a short period coffee was exported out of Mocha and Aden to the rest of the world.

 Classical sources

-The oldest mention of the al-Maʿafir region in classical sources is by Ptolemy who named it "Maforitae".
-Then it was mentioned in Periplus of the Erythraean Sea book, the book mentions the city of "Seua" that is located in "Mapharitis".
+The oldest mention of al-Maʿafir region in classical sources is by Ptolemy, who called it "Maforitae".
+It was then mentioned in the book Periplus of the Erythraean Sea, which mentions a city, "Seua," located in "Mapharitis."